 The larger the atoms, the greater the bond distance from the molecules and the weaker the bond strength.
 As a result, it is more likely to provide H+ and become an ion.
 The larger the atom, the easier it is to stabilize the structure of the conjugate base.

 -The Structure Is Stabilized by Resonance of the Conjugate Base

 Resonance also contributes greatly to acidity (or basicity).
 Resonance of the conjugate base stabilizes the structure by having electrons present in various locations.
 This is called the delocalization of electrons.
 For example, the resonance structure of p-nitrophenol can be written as follows.

 It is more acidic than phenol because electrons can move to many places.
 This is because the conjugate base is stabilized by resonance.
 Similarly, when the conjugate acid is stabilized by resonance, it becomes more basic.

 -The More s Character the Hybrid orbital, the More Acidic It Is

-Mixed orbitals are related to acidity.
-There are two types of orbitals: s-orbital and p-orbital, and the higher the percentage of s-orbitals, the more acidic they are.
+Hybrid orbitals are related to acidity.
+There are two types of orbitals: s-orbital and p-orbital, and the higher the percentage of s-orbital, the more acidic they are.

-The s orbital is closer to the nucleus than the p orbitals.
+The s orbital is closer to the nucleus than the p orbital.
 Since the nucleus is positively charged, it is easier to stabilize a negative charge.
-Therefore, even if it is negatively charged as a conjugate base, it is easy to stabilize it.
+In other words, when the conjugate base is negatively charged, it tends to become stable.
 As a result, the acidity is high.